 Tip 1.
 Do Your Research

 A home purchase is a major investment.
-So, spend some time understanding the lending and real estate process.
+So, spend some time researching the housing market in Canada and the lending and real estate process.
 Do your research so that you’re confident with the decisions you’ll have to make every step of the way.
 And, this includes understanding the different types of mortgages:

 Tip 2.
 Save for Your Down Payment to Get the Best Mortgage Rate